php-dev-br/laravel-doc-pt-br/errors.md

          */
         public function render($request)
         {
-            return response(/* ... */);
+            return response(...);
         }
     }

 If your exception extends an exception that is already renderable, such as a built-in Laravel or Symfony exception, you may return `false` from the exception's `render` method to render the exception's default HTTP response:

     /**
      * Render the exception into an HTTP response.